TCPA Compliance Checklist & Guide for Business Messaging

 It’s illegal for your business to text or call anyone who has opted-out of communications, especially those registering on the federal Do Not Call Registry.

-In an effort to keep the messaging experience positive for everyone across all networks the CTIA (an association of mobile carriers and industry advocates) have put forth guidelines regarding sex, hate, alcohol, firearms, and tobacco (SHAFT).
+In an effort to keep the messaging experience positive for everyone across all networks the CTIA (an association of mobile carriers and industry advocates) has put forth guidelines regarding sex, hate, alcohol, firearms, and tobacco (SHAFT).

 If your business provides either of these goods or services you still need to comply with SHAFT standards.

-- Content regarding controlled substances and adult content must be age-gated.
+Content regarding controlled substances and adult content must be age-gated.

-- You can’t disperse content with depictions or endorsements of violence or hate.
+You can’t disperse content with depictions or endorsements of violence or hate.

 Don’t send messages containing profanity or hate speech.

-- Endorsements of illegal drugs are forbidden.
+Endorsements of illegal drugs are forbidden.

 Depending on the type of business text messaging service your business uses, group messaging might be possible.
 If you can send group text messages using your provider, keep in mind the following recommendations:

-- Make sure the service has strong anti-abuse controls and mechanisms in place to accommodate sending many messages - most do.
+Make sure the service has strong anti-abuse controls and mechanisms in place to accommodate sending many messages - most do.

-- Check that the service specifically gives group members the ability to opt-out of the group at any time.
+Check that the service specifically gives group members the ability to opt-out of the group at any time.

-- Finally, make sure the messaging service has features that prevent contacts from getting caught in recursive or cyclical group messages that involve more than one group.
+Finally, make sure the messaging service has features that prevent contacts from getting caught in recursive or cyclical group messages that involve more than one group.
 Opting a contact out of one group may not opt them out of the other and so on.

-It’s important that you business knows who they can and can’t call and text.
+It’s important that your business knows who they can and can’t call and text.
 To keep the record straight, you need a DNC or “Do Not Contact” list.